Minimal Lagrangian connections on compact surfaces: Abstract

 \section{Abstract}

-We introduce the notion of a torsion-free minimal Lagrangian connection on the tangent bundle of an oriented surface and classify all such connections in the case where the surface is compact and has non-vanishing Euler characteristic.
+We introduce the notion of a minimal Lagrangian connection on the tangent bundle of a manifold and classify all such connections in the case where the manifold is a compact oriented surface of non-vanishing Euler characteristic.
+Combining our classification with results of Labourie and Loftin, we conclude that every properly convex projective surface arises from a unique minimal Lagrangian connection.